Doctor Strange's Book of Names

 Munipoor

 Doc has often referred to "The Moons of Munipoor."
-Portrayed as a powerful extradimensional being in the form of a purple-skinned female with moon shapes on her body in DSSS #49.
+Portrayed as a powerful extradimensional magickal being in the form of a purple-skinned female with moon shapes on her body in DSSS #49.

 Mytorr